Pupil Premium and Catch up Funding

 At Handsworth Grange Community Sports College (HGCSC) we recognise the importance of ensuring all pupils, whatever their background or circumstance, are provided with a quality and relevant education.
 This will ensure that all pupils are equipped with the knowledge and skills they will need to succeed in life beyond School.

 Pupil Premium funding was introduced in April 2011 and is additional funding that the government gives to schools for each pupil on roll where they are deemed to be disadvantaged.
 Pupil Premium funding of £935 per pupil is allocated to pupils deemed to be from low income families who are registered for Free School Meals (FSM), or have been at any point in the last six years, together with pupils who have previously been in care (post-Looked After Children).
 In addition to this, pupils from Service Families are allocated £300 per pupil.
-The proportion of FSM6 pupils, for whom Pupil Premium funding supports, has a rising three-year trend and currently stands at 35%.
+The proportion of FSM6 pupils, for whom Pupil Premium funding supports currently stands at 33%.

-The literacy and numeracy Catch-up Premium provides schools with an additional £500 for each year 7 pupil who did not achieve at least level 4 in reading and/or maths at the end of key stage 2 in order to provide effective and appropriate intervention to help close the literacy and numeracy gap for these children.
+The literacy and numeracy Catch-up Premium provides schools with an additional £500 for each year 7 pupil who did not achieve the expected standard (100) in reading and/or maths at the end of key stage 2 in order to provide effective and appropriate intervention to help close the literacy and numeracy gap for these children.
 We have employed three Primary School literacy and numeracy specialist teachers to help close the literacy and numeracy gaps for pupils as soon as they arrive with us in Year 7.

 Interventions for Pupil Premium/Catch-Up Premium pupils are included as part of our whole school 'Closing the Gap' strategy.
 The strategy includes: